 First up, we have the good, old indoor obstacle course.
 Now, this is a game that takes a little imagination and a lot of setting up but believe us when we tell you it’s well worth it.
 There’s nothing stopping you from setting up a combined indoor and outdoor course, but you’ll need to be certain about the weather.

 For an adult course, you’ll need to get a little creative and make use of the larger furniture and cushions in the house.
-Mattresses lying against a wall or across furniture make for a tunnel while clever use of pool noodles could come into play somewhere, although we’re not quite sure where.
+You can also use soft Mattresses from unclutterer lying against a wall or across furniture make for a tunnel while clever use of pool noodles could come into play somewhere, although we’re not quite sure where.

 Ideally, your course will have a reward at the end, and if you want to make a real contest of it, you can time each partygoer as they make their way through.
 As far as icebreakers go, this is an excellent one, and while you will undoubtedly get a few odd looks as people arrive, everyone will soon get into it.